NoordGuy/tssi2/README.md

 		break;
 	}
 ```
-The program should result in an output like:
+The program might now result in an output like:
 ```sh
   Fri Oct 28 23:06:06 2005
 ```